njordhov/govalert/README.md

     $ heroku ps:scale web=1
     $ heroku ps

-A basic form is provided on the server to subscribe:
+A basic web page with a subscription form is now available:

     $ heroku open